liu-yihong/Python-Team-Formation/README.md

  This repo includes unofficial implementations of several papers on team formation problem.

-* [majumder2012capacitated.ipynb](majumder2012capacitated.ipynb) contains the notebook example for the paper "Capacitated Team Formation Problem on Social Networks".
+* [majumder2012capacitated.ipynb](majumder2012capacitated.ipynb) contains the notebook example for the paper "*Capacitated Team Formation Problem on Social Networks*".